sgorec/parkrun-registrations-parser/README.md

-1. npm install
+1. Instal dependencies: npm install
-2. npm run
-3. create file with name content-desctiption.txt
-4. push into file content like this: parkrun Chelyabinsk parkrun Kazan Central
+3. Create file with name content-descriptors.txt with content like this: parkrun Chelyabinsk parkrun Kazan Central
 Kimberley parkrun
-5. exec at console: node start
+4. Run parser: npm start
-6. results must be contains in folder ./out
+5. See results in folder ./out